-- People usually assume that the heat exchanger is part of the furnace in an HVAC system, but that is not the case despite the heat exchanger being located inside the furnace.
-The heat exchanger has its function to add heat to the air coming from the combustion chamber.
+- People usually assume that the heat exchanger is part of the furnace in an Industrial HVAC system, but that is not the case despite the heat exchanger being located inside the furnace.
+The heat exchanger has the function to add heat to the air coming from the combustion chamber.

 - As the heat exchanger, another component is mistaken to be part of the furnace because it is located inside the furnace; this is the evaporation coil.
 There is a fluid called refrigerant, which causes cooling called a refrigerant.
 In the evaporation coil, the refrigerant runs through it, and the coil absorbs the heat from the air passing through.
 When heat is absorbed from the air, the air becomes cool and flows through the ducts to your rooms.

 - Refrigerant tubes are metallic tubes found in an Industrial HVAC system.
 They connect the condensing unit and the evaporating coil.
 Since the condensing coil is found outdoors while the evaporating coil is located indoors, these tubes connect the outdoors to the indoors.
 These tubes carry the condensing fluid from the condensing unit to the evaporating coil and return the gas to the condensing unit.
 Connecting these two components implies that these tubes carry the refrigerant at varying temperatures.

 - The condensing unit is like the evaporator coil.
 It is cube-shaped and is found outside for an outdoor HVAC unit.
 Like the evaporating coil, it exchanges heat with air that passes through it.
 However, the difference between the two other than one being found indoors while the other is outside is that, while the heat exchanger takes up the heat from the incoming air, a condenser unit emits heat to the air passing over it.